Daniel Remiszewski

 Pursuing a Bachelor’s Degree in Nursing (BSN)

-A Bachelor’s Degree in Nursing (BSN) is a four-year undergraduate degree program for those wishing to pursue a career in nursing.
+A Bachelor’s Degree in Nursing (BSN) is an undergraduate degree program that typically takes four years to complete.
+The BSN curriculum includes a comprehensive course load covering both theoretical and clinical aspects of nursing.
 Obtaining a BSN can provide the following benefits:

 • Enhance a nursing student’s employment opportunities following graduation